GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex3_f2ls_R3KKband_cmdline.rst

 A list for the telluric
 -----------------------
 DRAGONS does not recognize the telluric star as such.
-This is because, at Gemini, the observations are taken like science data and the GNIRS headers do not explicitly state that the observation is a telluric standard.
+This is because, at Gemini, the observations are taken like science data and the Flamingos 2 headers do not explicitly state that the observation is a telluric standard.
 In most cases, the ``observation_class`` descriptor can be used to differentiate the telluric from the science observations, along with the rejection of the ``CAL`` tag to